realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module4/README.md

 ### Terms and definitions from Course 3, Module 4

 CI/CD: The name for the entire continuous integration and continuous deployment system

+Code reviews: The deliberate and methodical gathering of other programmers to examine each other's code for errors to increase the code quality and reduces the amount of bugs